 $4.00 (Businesses with gross annual sales of $110,000 or less that are not covered by the FLSA)

-Again, check with your state on specific guidelines regarding the minimum cash wage.
+Again, check with your state on specific guidelines regarding the tipped minimum wage.

 Your employees don’t earn enough tips.
 Now what?

 The point of a tip credit is for employees’ combined minimum cash wage and tips to be more than the regular minimum wage.